c0ffeeartc/GenEntitas/GenEntitas.DataProvider.GenEntitasLang.Parser/README.md

 ```

-All keywords and grammar may be found in [GenEntitasLangParser.cs](./Sources/GenEntitasLangParser.cs).
+All keywords and grammar can be found in [GenEntitasLangParser.cs](./Sources/GenEntitasLangParser.cs).
 Later syntax will be better explained in a readme

 ### Usage